pulumi/examples/README.md

 Example		| Description |
 ----- 		| --------- |
-[Fargate](aws-go-fargate) | Provision a full ECS Fargate cluster running a load-balanced NGINX web server.
+[Fargate](aws-go-fargate) | Provision a full ECS Fargate cluster running a load-balanced nginx web server.
 [Lambda](aws-go-lambda) | Create a lambda that does a simple `ToUpper` on the string input and returns it.
 [S3 Folder](aws-go-s3-folder) | Serve a static website on S3.
 [Web Server](aws-go-webserver) | Deploy an EC2 Virtual machine running a Python web server.